 Submit to a Criminal History Record Check

-Before you can be approved for a New York home inspection license, you will need to submit your information for a criminal history record check.
+Before being approved for a New York home inspection license, you must submit your information for a criminal history check.

 Pass the New York Home Inspection Exam or Equivalent

-The New York State Home Inspection Exam is a written exam that is held in multiple locations around the state.
+The New York State Home Inspection Exam is a written exam held in multiple locations around the state.
 An equivalent test you may also pass is the National Home Inspector Examination®.

 Provide Proof of the Minimum Insurance Requirements